bash-bastion/basalt/docs/internals/motivation.md

 A mechanism to facilitate composability within the Bash ecosystem, á la a package manager

-The general idea isn't new; there exist two prominent package managers (`bpkg` and `Basher`) along with a slew of other highly prolific Bash/shell projects (`oh-my-zsh`, `bash-it`, `bash-oo-framework`) that aim to solve similar problems.
-How is Basalt different?
+The general idea isn't new; there are many similar projects, but Basalt fills a unique void

-1. `oh-my-zsh`, `bash-it`, and friends are more geared towards reusability (not composability) in the context of shell initialization
+- It is not meant to be a replacement for `oh-my-zsh`, `bash-it`, etc. The aforementioned are used only in the context of shell initialization and are more geared towards reusability (not composability)

-2. `bash-oo-framework` contains a lot of useful functionality, but as the name implies, it must be used as a framework rather than a library; this doesn't mame it very composable.
-Furthermore, the project itself recommends directly copying and pasting code from the repository as a usage pattern, which is highly laborious and frictious
+- It is unlike `bash-oo-framework` in that it facilitates the creation of _packages like_ `bash-oo-framework`.
+That is, cool features that are a part of `bash-oo-framework` like stack traces can be installable as a library rather than a greater framework

-3. `bpkg` and `Basher` are two projects that fit the criteria, but have some disadvantages in my opinion
+- The two existing prominent package managers (`bpkg` and `Basher`) are most similar, but fall short.
+Some gripes are listed below

 ### `bpkg` disadvantages